Bardolph-Automation-Inc/bardolph/docs/main.rst

 1:1 mapping betwen a script and a URL.
 The server is designed to run locally on a WiFi network.

-For example, if have a machine with the hostname `myserver.local`, you could launch the  `all_on.ls` script by going to `http://myserver.local/all-on` with any browser on your WiFi network.
+For example, if you have a computer with the hostname `myserver.local`, you could launch the  `all_on.ls` script by going to `http://myserver.local/all-on` with any browser on your WiFi network.
 The benefit here is the ability to launch a script using a simple